iAlexeyProkhorov/qBoSlider/README.md

 Hi everyone👋!

 Today I want to present you my small slider project!
-I had good expirience of work with nopCommerce CMS and sometimes I get multilanguage slider tasks.
-I work few years and I receive slider task often. nopCommerce plugins marketplace has no free plugin for multilanguage slides.
+I had good expirience of work with [nopCommerce](https://www.nopcommerce.com/en/) CMS and sometimes I get multilanguage slider tasks.
+I work few years and received slider task often. nopCommerce plugins marketplace has no free plugin for multilanguage slides.
 That's why I start work on my own multilanguage slider for nopCommerce.
+Slider user interface features implemented via [JSSOR slider](https://github.com/jssor).

 Today qBoSlider is absolutely free nopCommerce slider with next features:

-  1️⃣ Create multilanguage slides;

-  2️⃣ Supports more than one widget zone;

-  3️⃣ Supports any number of slides and widget zones;

-  4️⃣ One slide can be used for any widget zones.
-This feature possible via additional mappings table between slides and widget zones.
-It's very important if slide has additional display configurations;

-  5️⃣ Supports nopCommerce multistore system for slides and widget zones.
-You're can configure individual slides and widget zones for different stores;
+* Unlimited widget zones quantity support.
+You can create slider for each widget zone in your store.
+* Unlimited slides quantity.
+* Multilanguage slide content.
+* HTML content supported.
+* Fast content loading via cache.
+* Multilanguage slide images.
+You can select slide background image for each store language.
+* Simple configuration and customization.
+* Responsive design support.
+* ACL support.
+You can select which customer roles will see the slide.
+* Multistore support.
+You can display slides only in needed stores.

-  6️⃣ Slides has display time configuration.
-You can configure when your slide will be visible;
+* Slide activity time support.
+You can set date from which slide will be visible and when it become invisible again.

 ### Installation:
 * Uninstall and remove previous plugin version if you have it.
 Previous plugin versions aren't compatible with multiwidget zone version;